thoughtbot/dns/book/chapters/tools/whois.md

 Hello.
 Welcome to like, three pages later.

-There's a lot here as we can see.
+There's a lot to this response as we can see.
 Most of it is legal disclaimer.
 This is because WHOIS information has been the source of a lot of legal trouble over the years.
-The act of publicly displaying a customers personal information has caused a lot of problems as one might imagine.
+The act of publicly displaying a customer's personal information has (surprise!) caused a lot of problems.

 There's also some meta information about the servers that were contacted to get this information and also some pseudo-advertisements.
 For the most part you can ignore these.

 Towards the middle is the information we're probably looking for: who the domain is registered to and who when it expires.
 This can give us leads for who to contact if there's a problem or when the domain might go up for sale.

+### Different TLDs

-This is just one example of what a `com` domain will return but as I said, each TLD is different.
-Here's another response from a `gov` domain:
+Above is just one example of what a `com` domain will return but as I said, each TLD is different.
+Here's a different response from a `gov` domain:

 ```shell
 $ whois nasa.gov